landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 That's it.

-Then the reads just continue from their last position?
+Then the reads just... continue from their last position?
 Since the function is an indirect call, I can only assume that I was looking at some composed C++ object where the outer class object updates its own `position` in `Seek()` and then calls its underlying file reader's `Seek()`... which is a no-op?

-After setting memory read breakpoints on it the object's `position` field, I noticed it's only ever used in their file reader equivalent of `FTell()`.
+After setting Memory Read breakpoints on the object's `position` field, I noticed it's only ever used in their file reader equivalent of `FTell()`.
 It doesn't affect where data is actually being read from at all.

-The reason for the `Seek()` being a no-op is likely because the underlying file reader is reading directly from the compressed buffer.
-Since you cannot reasonably map an uncompressed data offset to a compressed offset the format must be designed to ignore seeks and just read data linearly and not even require seeking.
+The reason for the `Seek()` being a no-op is likely because the underlying file reader is reading directly from the compressed buffer, which reads in `0x4000`-byte chunks.
+Since you cannot reasonably map an uncompressed data offset to a compressed offset the format must be designed to ignore seeks and just read data linearly.

 ...the `.lin` extension makes a lot more sense.

-In order to read these files, you have to assume that you cannot seek forward/backward.
+💡 In order to read these files, you have to assume that you cannot seek forward/backward.
 Easy enough.

 ### Load Order Matters